dereuromark/cakephp-shim/docs/Features.md

 Note: BINARY(16) would even be more performant, but then you would need to manually hex() and unhex() directly in the database.
 So at this point this cannot be supported yet.

 ## Utility

+### Set
 Set class has been removed in favor of Hash. `pushDiff()` method has been dropped completely, though.
 The Shim Set class provides this for easier migration.

+### Session
+The CakeSession in 2.x was static, and often times abused in the model layer to make them stateful.
+While it is recommended to get the 2.x app model layer stateless prior to upgrading, sometimes this is not easily doable.
+If during an upgrade it is necessary to shim this a little while longer, you can use the Session class, which allows static access from the model layer.
+This must be a temporary workaround only, though.
+Also note that you must invoke the session via regular non-static access prior to using the static access, so be sure to have at least one `$this->request->session()->read(...)` call in your beforeFilter() to enable session  in your application before any model tries to use the static shim wrapper.